alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 #### Where do you need help?

 * Any tips on Slack channels?
+* EK - add an appreciation channel, introductions channel if there is not one already.

 #### Any other topics
 - I actually started playing with Git Kraken and it's not as scary as I thought it was